 The Internet is built around the notion of openness.
 The purpose of the World Wide Web is to connect people and enable them to exchange information and their ideas freely, as long as the broadcast information is not illegal.

 All of this is possible because of Net Neutrality.
 If you are someone who spends a lot of time on the net surfing, or if internet is an integral part of your life, you should consider net neutrality and think deeply about preserving it at all cost.

 What is Net Neutrality?

 Some countries have strict rules that enforce net neutrality, but most countries don’t.
-Net neutrality is not required by law, but is based on a gentleman’s agreement between all ISPs.
-It is just how things were always done on the net, it is the tradition of the internet and it is hoped that the practice continues.
+It is not the requirement by law, but is based on a gentleman’s agreement between all ISPs.
+It is just how things were always done on the net.
+In fact, it is the tradition of the internet and it is hoped that the practice continues.

 What if there’s no Net Neutrality?

 We don’t even want to imagine the consequences of a world where there’s no net neutrality. it has made the World wide web a truly global network and allowed people to freely express themselves on the internet and conduct online business.
 Net-neutrality promotes openness and transparency on the net.

 If some one try to net neutrality, the ISPs can pick and choose which websites or web services their users can get access to.
 For example, an ISP can divide the Broadband into several packages – those who buy the most expensive package can access the websites based in the USA, those who buy a basic package can only access the websites in their own country.

 There can be another package for accessing Facebook, and one more for doing something we take for granted, such as a Google search.
 As you can see, the consequences of not having net neutrality are too dreadful to contemplate.